 Table of contents

-So, what are channel partnerships, and how can you profit from them?
+So, what are channel partnerships, and how can you make the most of them in 2023?
 Read on to find out more.

-are those responsible for affiliate marketing or promoting products.
-Affiliate partners are paid for when the sales are closed.
+These channel partners are responsible for affiliate marketing or promoting products.
+Affiliate partners are paid when a sale is completed due to their marketing efforts.

 In this type of channel partnership, the vendor maintains ownership and ongoing management of customers.

 The key benefit of affiliate partnerships is their capacity to have a very broad reach, provide a large number of leads for you, and sell your product to customers you could not otherwise have reached.

 However, because the vendor may not have a personal relationship with the potential client, these leads are frequently of poorer quality than those from referral partners.

 Referral partnerships are companies or people who refer leads to a vendor with the goal of boosting customer relationships and sales.